simplex-chat/simplexmq/rfcs/2022-06-11-private-groups/README.md

 Assumptions help us clarify invariants around constants.
 These help clarify things to a reader and ensure we setup our Constants correctly when model checking.

+### Invariants

+Our invariants define our safety properties.
+We mathematically specify what states are impossible.
+The model checker then validates that these states never manifest.

 ### Fairness

 An advanced topic that describes what options must _NOT_ be ignored given that they are infinitely available.
 You might try to stay awake for some time, but you can't avoid it forever: that's fairness.
 We only need this for liveness properties, not for safety.

-### Invariants

-Our invariants define our safety properties.
-We mathematically specify what states are impossible.
-The model checker then validates that these states never manifest.

 ### Liveness Properties

-Liveness properties define state that we must eventually see, possibly given pre-conditions.
+An advanced topic, liveness properties define state that we must eventually see, possibly given pre-conditions.
 These are harder to specify, but are occasionally critical to a specification.
 The model checker then validates that these states are always reached via all possible paths.